endingwithali/launchbarkly/README.md

 ## Thanks
-Shout out to @ndneighor, @noodle, and especially @0xHaas for being my rubber ducks while I worked on this project.
+Shout out to @ndneighor, @noodle, @darkfadr, and especially @0xHaas for being my rubber ducks while I worked on this project.

 ## Bonus Content
 Click the image for a surprise!